Takako Shimazu

 Takako Shimazu (島津 貴子, Shimazu Takako), born Takako, Princess Suga (清宮貴子内親王, Suga-no-miya Takako Naishinnō), is a former member of the Imperial House of Japan.
-She is the fifth and youngest daughter of Emperor Shōwa and Empress Kōjun, and the youngest sister of the Emperor Emeritus of Japan, Akihito.
+She is the fifth and youngest daughter of Emperor Shōwa and Empress Kōjun, the youngest sister of the Emperor Emeritus of Japan, Akihito, and the paternal aunt of the current Emperor of Japan, Naruhito.
 She married Hisanaga Shimazu on 3 March 1960.
-As a result, she gave up her imperial title and left the Japanese Imperial Family, as required by law.
+As a result, she gave up her imperial title and left the Japanese imperial family, as required by law.

 Biography

 Princess Takako was born at the Tokyo Imperial Palace.
 Her childhood appellation was Suga-no-miya (清宮).

 As with her elder sisters, she was not raised by her biological parents, but by a succession of court ladies at a separate palace built for her and her sisters in the Marunouchi district of Tokyo.
-She graduated from the Gakushuin Peers School, and was also tutored along with her siblings in the English language by an American tutor, Elizabeth Grey Vining during the American occupation of Japan following World War II.
+She found life within the palace extremely restrictive, but did not oppose the rules, stating "I used to think what's the use of making a fuss, since I can't change things any way".
+Among the crafts she learned were flower arranging and the tea ceremony.
+She graduated from the Gakushuin Peers School, and was also tutored along with her siblings in the English language by an American tutor, Elizabeth Grey Vining during the Allied occupation of Japan following World War II.
 Princess Takako graduated from Gakushuin University Women's College with a degree in English literature in March 1957.

 On 10 March 1960, Princess Takako wed Hisanaga Shimazu (born 29 March 1934, Tokyo), the son of the late Count Hisanori Shimazu and (at the time) an analyst at the Japan Export-Import Bank (JEXIM).
-They married in a Tokyo restaurant in a ceremony attended by Hirohito, Empress Nagako, and Akihito.
-The couple were introduced by common acquaintances at the Gakushuin.
-They shared a common interest in the music of Perez Prado.
+They married in a Tokyo restaurant in a ceremony attended by her parents and brother, Emperor Hirohito, Empress Nagako, and Akihito.
+The couple were introduced by common acquaintances at the Gakushuin where Hisanaga was a classmate of Crown Prince Akihito.
+The marriage was an arranged one, to which Takako agreed on the condition that if they decided they were incompatible during their courtship they would call off the wedding.
+As to why she put forward the condition she said, "In my case, a non-arranged marriage was practically impossible.
+But I didn't want to repeat the kind of marriage all my older sisters had had to go through—'how do you do' in the morning and everything decided by the afternoon".